We had trouble finding the door.

 This time, I had no trouble finding the door.

-(This article originally appeared in slightly different form in, 19 December 2013.
+(This article originally appeared in slightly different form in issue 32 of The Magazine, 19 December 2013.
 Used with permission.)